 Graham Fawcett’s talks explore leading poets, their lives, the political and cultural environment in which they wrote and, most of all, their work.
-The programme is two 45 minute halves with an interval followed by an informal and delicious buffet dinner served by Sladers Yard’s celebrated Licensed Café.
+The programme is two 45 minute halves with an interval.
+To complete the evening, why not enjoy a pre-lecture dinner served by the celebrated and award-winning Café Sladers.
 The £15 buys a full main course from a choice of seafood, free-range meat or vegetarian dishes.
 A wonderful selection of wines, desserts and cheese are available à la carte.

 Please phone 01308 459511 to book your tickets now.

 A wonderful review of Graham Fawcett’s Coleridge Talk: John Pownall